Vertiv Holdings Co. (VRT) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the company had gained 17.3% over the past month, outpacing the Computer and Technology sector's gain of 3.39% and the S&P 500's gain of 3.39% in that time.
+Coming into today, shares of the company had gained 16.19% in the past month.
+In that same time, the Computer and Technology sector gained 3.15%, while the S&P 500 gained 3.58%.

-Wall Street will be looking for positivity from Vertiv Holdings Co. as it approaches its next earnings report date.
-This is expected to be August 2, 2023.
-On that day, Vertiv Holdings Co. is projected to report earnings of $0.29 per share, which would represent year-over-year growth of 190%.
+Vertiv Holdings Co. will be looking to display strength as it nears its next earnings release, which is expected to be August 2, 2023.
+In that report, analysts expect Vertiv Holdings Co. to post earnings of $0.29 per share.
+This would mark year-over-year growth of 190%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.62 billion, up 15.96% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $1.25 per share and revenue of $6.56 billion, which would represent changes of +135.85% and +15.2%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.25 per share and revenue of $6.56 billion.
+These totals would mark changes of +135.85% and +15.2%, respectively, from last year.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.08% higher.
-Vertiv Holdings Co. is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.08% higher.
+Vertiv Holdings Co. is holding a Zacks Rank of #1 (Strong Buy) right now.

-Looking at its valuation, Vertiv Holdings Co. is holding a Forward P/E ratio of 21.21.
-For comparison, its industry has an average Forward P/E of 22.12, which means Vertiv Holdings Co. is trading at a discount to the group.
+In terms of valuation, Vertiv Holdings Co. is currently trading at a Forward P/E ratio of 21.35.
+Its industry sports an average Forward P/E of 23.02, so we one might conclude that Vertiv Holdings Co. is trading at a discount comparatively.

-We can also see that VRT currently has a PEG ratio of 0.52.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Computers - IT Services was holding an average PEG ratio of 2.2 at yesterday's closing price.
+Investors should also note that VRT has a PEG ratio of 0.52 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Computers - IT Services industry currently had an average PEG ratio of 2.26 as of yesterday's close.

 The Computers - IT Services industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 96, which puts it in the top 39% of all 250+ industries.
+This group has a Zacks Industry Rank of 108, putting it in the top 43% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report